by Davy Kraken

 “It actually tastes like pork,” she answered me.

 I thought she was kidding, but when I claimed my piece from the stick and sampled it, it did taste like pork.
 “I think it’s pretty good, period,” I evaluated.
 “I didn’t know my cooking skills extended past the microwave.”
 Absorbed in consuming her food, she didn’t respond to that, and I decided I may as well focus my attention on my meal as well.
 We both ate our shares enthusiastically, and it felt good for my stomach to be full again.

 I wasn’t completely satisfied, though.
 It seemed like something was missing.
 I went over to the edge of the clearing and looked up longingly at one of the berry-like fruits hanging from a branch of a tree-bush.
-It was a large, round, dull orange globe about as big as my head, suspended about nine feet from the ground.
+It was a large, round, dull orange globe about as big as my palm, suspended about nine feet from the ground.
 I jumped up and down, batting at the berry like a cat pawing at a ball of yarn, trying to knock it from its perch.
 The object of my desire was out of reach to begin with, and my full stomach only compounded the difficulty of leaping.
 I glanced back at Kelly, and she looked at me with a clearly amused expression, soon picking herself up off the ground and moving toward me.
 “You’re still hungry?” she asked in shock.
 “You know, if you need help, just ask for it.
 Get down.”

 “Bend your knees,” she clarified.
 I followed her request, and she sat on my shoulders and put her legs around my head.
 “All right, you can lift me up now.”